AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 - `DGE_for_subcluster/find_markerGenes_subclusters_6ho.R`

 **Purpose**
-- Perform DGE for each subcluster in 5Ht and 6Ho.
+- Perform DGE for each subcluster in 5Ht and 6Ho
 - For similar subclusters, DGE is peformed between subcluster in 5Ht vs 6Ho
-- For unique subclusters, DGE is performed between subcluster vs all other cells in that mouse type.
+- For unique subclusters, DGE is performed between subcluster vs all other cells in that mouse type

 **Input**
 - `Data/seurat.integrated.5Ht_6Ho.counts.tar.xz` (must be de-compressed to get csv file first)
 - `data/seurat.integrated.5Ht_6Ho.metadata.csv`
-- `metadata` with cell information of cells used in network analysis
+- `metadata` with cell information of cells used in network analysis.
+Can be obtained from the `obs` layer in `NetworkData_HVGs_basal_5ht6ho_without_PTPRC_Adgre1.h5ad`
 -  AUC matrices (.csv) with subcluster information (from **Identify significant regulons between the two mouse groups**)

 **Output**